Vccccc/mynote/books/ostep/ostep.md

 **machine state**: What a program can read or update when it is running.

-What parts of the machine are important to the execution of this program.
+What parts of the machine are important to the execution of this program?
+>- Memory.
+One obvoi